vkbsb/cocos-creator-poki-sdk/readme.md

 You will need to make ``web-mobile`` build for the extension to do the PokiSDK integration.
 #TODO screentshots for web-mobile web creation.

+**Submit your game on Poki**

+On developers.poki.com you can submit your game with Poki.
+If we think your game is a good fit for our playground, we will reach out to you!